 It is possible that people were practicing yoga in some form for hundreds or thousands of years before our earliest written records, and we have archaeological finds in the form of pictures on clay tablets such as the one to the right that have been interpreted as evidence in favour of this.
-However, this evidence is inconclusive and so we must look to the written records of the Upanishads, foundational Vedic texts, many of which were composed before 600BCE, to find real evidence that people were engaging in the kinds of practices that we have just mentioned above.
+However, this evidence is inconclusive and so we must look to the written records of the Upanishads, foundational Vedic texts, composed from about 800 BCE onwards, to find real evidence that people were engaging in the kinds of practices which came to be called yoga.
 At this time there is no indication that any of the physical postures many people know as yoga today even existed.

 Moving further along in time we find the great sage Patanjali, whose birthdate and very existence is contested but who seems to have lived some time around 200 - 500 CE and who was the first known systematiser and compiler of yogic practices.
-A well-known part of his Yoga Sutras is his description of the eight limbs of yoga, which provides us with a very helpful framework for our yoga practice, and it will be set out in more detail below.
+A well-known part of his Yoga Sutras is his description of the eight limbs of yoga, which provides us with a very helpful framework for our yoga practice.
 But note that, even here, physical postures occupy a very small space and even when they do appear they consist simply of seated postures that enable one’s body to open up to the more introverted practices that follow.
 Also at around this same time we see the emergence of bhakti and karma yoga, the yoga of devotion, the most well known text of which is the Bhagavad Gita, an amazing and beautiful text outlining the path of selfless action.

 In later times, from about 500 to 1300CE, Tantric yoga added a whole new complex and intricate suite of techniques that could help the seeker to achieve the state of yoga.
 These included various methods of visualization, mantra, working with the ‘subtle body’ or chakras and kundalini energy and bodily postures and mudras.
 It appears that it was only at this time that standing and inverted postures were added to the yogic repertoire.
 Next came Hatha yoga, which is essentially the root of all modern postural yoga.
 Hatha was in part an outgrowth of Tantra and it retained many of its practices.
 Its main purpose was to strengthen and empower the body, and to awaken the kundalini.
 Let us note, then, that even though physical practices were now beginning to increase in importance, they were still performed as an aid to the ultimate goal of yoga, that state of fully focused and integrated awareness that we mentioned earlier.